jeremy-koch/MCEN3030/0_details/course-policies.md

 Computer and internet issues are not a valid excuse for submitting late work.
 If you would like to "play chicken" with the deadline, then you must accept that might lose.
 My recommendation is to plan to submit early which will give you a buffer in case you run into trouble.

 Forgetting to submit work does not absolve you from these penalties.
-"I thought I submitted it" is not going to sway me.
-Please do not submit timestamps "proving you did it on time" or email me your work after the submission portal is closed in hopes of receiving some credit.
 You can consider the zero on the assignment to be a penalty for not confirming that your work was submitted.

 [Some of the best advice I can give you](../9_readings/success.md) is: get the easy stuff right.
 Submitting your work on time (and confirming it was submitted) is an example of "the easy stuff".
-If you are going to do the hard work of completing the assignment, don't mess up the easy work of submitting on time.
+If you are going to do the hard work of completing the assignment, don't mess up the easy work of submitting it on time.

 ## AI Policy

 This course allows for [responsible use of AI](../0_details/responsible-AI.md) on homework and projects.
 AI is prohibited on in-class activities (unless explicitly stated for a specific assignment) and on exams.

-The purpose of this policy is to

-"[Responsible use](../0_details/responsible-AI.md)" is a judgment made by the instructional staff and is described in the linked page.
-Students who are suspected of irresponsible use may be asked to schedule a meeting wherein they will explain their code.

-The penalty for AI misuse may include a zero on the assignment, failure of the course, and/or a report to the honor council.
+If we are not going to police AI use, the responsibility shifts to the student to understand what amount of AI use is too much.
+A good starting point: If you would be hesitant to show me your prompts, you probably went too far.

+The instructional staff will monitor student submissions and commit history (one commit near the deadline... a sign of AI misuse).

 ## Final Grades, Extra Credit, and Curving

 Students are assessed based on the work that they have submitted over the course of the semester.
-I cannot and do not take into consideration your intended graduation date, financial aid, sports eligibility, number of courses, work schedule, desire to attend grad school, or anything besides the work you submit to this class.
+I cannot and do not take into consideration your intended graduation date, financial aid, sports eligibility, number of courses, work schedule, desire to attend grad school, or anything else.

 You should assume that there is no extra credit in this class (other than the few decimal points for email professionalism).
-If any is made available, it will be small (think: an extra question on an exam) and will be made available to the entire class.
-Do not ask about extra credit.

 A slight curve may be applied to exam grades or the overall grade, but this is not guaranteed.
-Again: should a curve be applied to any aspect of the class, it will be small (think: +2 points to an exam where the average was a 75) and will be applied to the entire class.
-And, again: do not ask.
-I have not applied a curve to my 3000-level classes in a while.
+This may be tied to my perception of AI misuse, namely: if I am suspicious that a large portion of the class is misusing AI, I will be more reluctant to curve the exams.